google/flogger/docs/index.md

 Flogger is the result of an attempt to create a unified logging API, suitable for the vast majority of Java projects in Google.

-For something of this magnitude it would have been preferrable to use an existing logging API, rather than creating and maintaining our own.
+For something of this magnitude it would have been preferable to use an existing logging API, rather than creating and maintaining our own.
 However, the Java Core Libraries Team (i.e. Guava maintainers) concluded that Flogger was not slightly better than the alternatives, but much better.

-By switching the majority of Java code in Google to use Flogger, many thousands of bugs have been fixed and cost to developers of learning new logging APIs as they move through the codebase has been eliminated.
-Flogger is now the single recommended Java logging API within Google.
+By switching the majority of Java code in Google to use Flogger, many thousands of bugs have been fixed and the cost to developers of learning new logging APIs as they move through the codebase has been eliminated.
+Flogger is now the sole recommended Java logging API within Google.

 ## How to use Flogger